marcodpt/tagscript/README.md

-# tag.js
+# Tag Script

-A hyper script server side rendering function
+A hyper script server side rendering function that render a html string.
+It allow declare recursive custom tags!